oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the second ingress\_rule data block.
+5. Replace the following for each variable in the second ingress\_rule data block.

 ```
 stateless    = false